tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

 ### Single logout

-One of SAML's weaknesses is poor support for single logout --- that is for a logout at one service provider to be able to initiate a logout at every other one for the same SSO session.
+One of SAML's weaknesses is poor support for single logout (**SLO**) --- that is for a logout at one service provider to be able to initiate a logout at every other one for the same SSO session.
 Whilst the protocol supports it, its implementation varies considerably and is sometimes non-existent.
 [Much has been written about this subject](https://www.google.co.za/search?q=saml+single+logout).

-## SAML metadata
+## 5. SAML metadata

 In order for the protocol to work, both parties need to know stuff about each other.
 The service provider needs to know where to send an AuthN request, and the identity provider needs to know where to send a response and any assertions.
-In addition, in order for signing and encryption to work, the two parties need to share public keys.
+In addition, in order for signing and encryption to work, the **[relying parties](https://en.wikipedia.org/wiki/Relying_party)** need to share public keys.
 This is achieved by means of SAML metadata.

-Like the messages, SAML metadata is XML.
+Like the messages, SAML metadata is XML and has lots of options.
+Fortunately we only need to care about the subset defined in the [metadata interoperablity profile](https://wiki.oasis-open.org/security/SAML2MetadataIOP) (**MetaIOP**) and a very small set of metadata extensions.

+Unlike the messages, it does pay to have some understanding of the basic structure of metadata.
+Fortunately, however, many federations provide [documentation](/technical/saml2/) on their metadata requirements and often a [metadata template](/wp-content/uploads/2016/12/metadata.xml) too.

 In a federated environment, you supply your metadata to the federation and get metadata for other participants from the federation.

+### Generation and editing

+Most SAML software can automatically generate metadata.
+However, unless this is done with a template, the auto-generated metadata tends to contain extraneous elements (for instance, AD FS inserts many [RoleDescriptors]({{< ref "#roledescriptors" >}}) that are not relevant under SAML2int and MetaIOP; Shibboleth includes old SAML1 elements).

+Unsigned metadata can (and probably should) be edited to ensure it only contains those elements that are relevant.
+Metadata is just UTF-8 encoded text, and can be edited with any modern text editor.

+One thing that characterises SAML federations is that they have high-quality, hand curated metadata.
+Most federations will have specific normalization and [validation](https://validator.safire.ac.za/) requirements, and may do some of the heavy lifting for you.

 Federation metadata is typically cryptographically signed using xmldsig so that you can be sure it is trustworthy.
-However, once you've validated the signature, you can do whatever transformations you need to make the metadata useful to you.
+This means you *cannot edit it without breaking the signature*.
+However, once you've validated the signature, your SAML software can do whatever transformations you need to make the metadata useful to you.

+### General structure

+SAML metadata consists of one or more **EntityDescriptor**s.
+Each EntityDescriptor is identified by an [`EntityID`]({{< ref "#entityid" >}}), and contains some information about the federation that registered it followed by one or more [`RoleDescriptor`s]({{< ref "#roledescriptors" >}}).
+Towards the end of the metadata is information about the Organization it refers to and some Contact information.
+Both the EntityDescriptor and individual RoleDescriptors can include Extensions.

-### EntityID
+#### EntityID

 Every entity in metadata must have a unique identifier, known as an **EntityID**.
 In the SAML spec, these are free-form.
 However convention says we structure them in the form of a URL as a well-known location.
 Typically the host portion of the URL should be the FQDN of the server hosting the entity.

 You normally refer to a specific identity- or service provider by its EntityID, and this information is useful to others trying to debug a problem.

+You should not change an EntityID without carefully considering the consequences.

-### RoleDescriptors
+#### RoleDescriptors

-SAML metadata contains RoleDescriptors that explain what the entity being described does.
+SAML metadata contains `RoleDescriptor`s that explain what the entity being described does.
 The two that are most relevant are `IDPSSODescriptor` for an identity provider and `SPSSODescriptor` for a service providers.

-Your metadata may contain other RoleDescriptors (particularly if it is from AD FS), but you can probably ignore these.
+Your metadata may contain other RoleDescriptors (particularly if it is from AD FS), but you can probably ignore and/or delete these.

 Some parts of a RoleDescriptor share information (like an service name or an X.509 certificate) whereas others act like access control lists (e.g. the AssertionConsumerService list in an IdP's copy of an SP's metadata).
-Understanding the structure of metadata is beyond the scope of this document, but is more useful than understanding protocol SAML messages.
+Your SAML software's documentation will provide guidance on this.

+#### Scope

+An `IDPSSODescriptor` can (and should) contain one or more `<shibmd:Scope>` elements in Extensions.
+These are much the same as realms in RADIUS, and often directly match.
+They are structured as FQDNs but, like realms, they do not need to exist in DNS.
+The Scope elements in metadata are used by federation participants to validate any attributes that contain a realm/domain/scope (e.g. [eduPersonPrincipalName]({{<ref "/technical/attributes/edupersonprincipalname.md" >}})).

+The specification for the Scope element allows for these to be defined by regular expressions, however in practice few service providers support these.
+Rather include multiple Scope elements defining all possible scopes for your users.

+#### MDUI

+A widely used extension to the basic SAML metadata is the Metadata Extensions for Login and Discovery User Interface (**MDUI**).
+These provide additional elements such as service descriptions and logos to make the login and discovery processes simpler and more user-friendly.
+Federations typically have specific recommendations around MDUI, and there are also some [federation non-specific recommendations](https://wiki.refeds.org/display/FBP/MDUI+Advice) available.

+#### EntityCategories

+Another widely used extension are [EntityCategories](https://wiki.refeds.org/display/ENT/Entity-Categories+Home), a subset of the Metadata Extension for Entity Attributes.
+As their name suggests, they're used to group and categories different entities that share common criteria.

+Arguably the most important EntityCategory, and the only one you really need to concern yourself with, is the [Research & Scholarship](https://wiki.refeds.org/display/ENT/Research+and+Scholarship+FAQ) one.
+This groups entities who's main purpose is supporting or furthering the aims of the research & education community, and has a [specific definition](https://refeds.org/category/research-and-scholarship) available.
+It is used to manipulate attribute release.

-## Security --- signing and encryption
+## 6. Security --- signing and encryption

 Both SAML signing and encryption use [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), and transport a public key encoded as a [certificate](https://en.wikipedia.org/wiki/Public_key_certificate).

 There are two ways to validate such a certificate: using [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) (PKI) or by pre-sharing a public key to create "explicit key trust".
 The later is done by means of including the certificate in metadata, and is the preferred method for our purposes.
-Because it is defined in the [metadata inter-operablity profile](https://wiki.oasis-open.org/security/SAML2MetadataIOP) the explicit key trust model is sometime known as **MetaIOP**.
-In general, when presented with a choice you should choose MetaIOP.
+Because it is defined in the metadata the explicit key trust model is sometime erroneously known as **MetaIOP**.
+In general, when presented with a choice you should choose explicit trust/metadata/MetaIOP.

 Because it does not rely on PKI, certificates for SAML [do not need to be signed by a certificate authority]({{< ref "/technical/resources/generating-certificates-for-safire.md#saml-signing-certificate" >}}) (and in fact, should not).
-Likewise, in this configuration, the expiry date of a certificate is technically irrelevant --- but poor software implementations mean you should make sure your certificate is always valid.
+Likewise, in this configuration, the expiry date of a certificate is technically irrelevant --- but poor software implementations mean you should make sure your certificate is always valid!

-(The certificates you use to [secure your web server]({{< ref "/technical/resources/generating-certificates-for-safire.md#web-server-certificate" >}}), however, do require PKI and *must* be signed by a trusted certificate authority and *must* be valid.)
+(The certificates you use to [secure the public facing parts of your web server]({{< ref "/technical/resources/generating-certificates-for-safire.md#web-server-certificate" >}}), however, do require PKI and *must* be signed by a trusted certificate authority and *must* be valid.
+The requirements for these are the same as any other secure website.)

-## Attributes
+## 7. Attributes

 Arguably the most useful part of SAML is its ability to transport rich information about a data subject (user).
 This is done by means of attributes, and both parties need to [agree on what these mean](/technical/attributes/) before they're useful.